pauliyobo/talk/README.md

 Talk makes use of a single concept, `Driver` which is a trait used to implement generic abstractions over screenreaders.
 You may find some examples in the [examples](https://github.com/pauliyobo/talk/blob/master/examples) folder
 ## Example
-The API below has been stuctured almost identically as the original tolk's API.
+The API below has been stuctured almost identically to  the original tolk's API.

 ```rust
 use talk::Talk;